Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Introduction

 \section{Introduction}

 Quantum computers are widely expected to outperform classical computers in certain tasks.
-To execute useful quantum algorithms reliably at scale, fault-tolerant implementations are required, which remain beyond the reach of current hardware.
+To execute useful quantum algorithms reliably at scale, fault-tolerant implementations are required.
+However, such implementations remain beyond the reach of current hardware.
 In the interim, noisy intermediate-scale quantum (NISQ) devices suffer from significant error rates, making computational outputs increasingly unreliable with increasing circuit depth and qubit count.
 Nevertheless, recent advances in atomic qubit technologies have led to record qubit lifetimes on the order of seconds and extremely high-fidelity multi-qubit entangling gates, including native gates that act on more than two qubits.
 These developments raise the possibility of performing classically prohibitive computations using on the order of 100 atomic qubits, with moderately deep circuits, and \textit{without} full-fledged error correction.

 In this pre-fault-tolerant regime, and when the circuit depth remains comfortably within the qubit coherence time, decoherence takes a back seat and coherent errors can dominate over stochastic noise.
-The former type of noise, often arising from limited control precision or crosstalk, can be more damaging than incoherent noise at the same fidelity.
+Coherent errors, often arising from limited control precision or crosstalk, can be more damaging than incoherent noise at the same fidelity.
 Consequently, mitigating or suppressing coherent errors is critical for obtaining meaningful results from deeper NISQ circuits.

-A variety of quantum error mitigation and suppression methods has been proposed to address these challenges, including zero noise extrapolation (ZNE) \cite{zne_1}, error detection (ED) \cite{post_selection, post_processing_protocol}, probabilistic error cancellation (PEC) \cite{paraerrorcancel_zhang}, symmetry verification \cite{symmetry_verification}, and randomized compiling (RC) \cite{emmerson_rc}.
-Among these, RC is known to be particularly effective for suppressing coherent noise \cite{rc_1,toffoli_to_cx_decomp,rc_pauli_frame} with minimal overhead, as it does not require additional gates in most cases and does not require an increase in the number of experimental runs.
-It can also be combined with other error-suppression techniques, demonstrating a synergetic effect, for example in variational quantum eigensolver (VQE) calculations \cite{kuritaznerc}.